Zelostemma thorpei

 Zelostemma thorpei is a species of parasitoid wasp belonging to the family Platygastridae.
 First described by Peter Neerup Buhl in 2017, it is endemic to New Zealand.

 Taxonomy

 The species was identified by Danish entomologist Peter Neerup Buhl in 2017, during a review of the genus Zelostemma during which Buhl identified 30 new species from New Zealand entomology collections based on morphological differences.
 Z. thorpei was identified based on specimens collected from Huia, West Auckland in December 1980 by P. A. Maddison and B. M. May.
-Buhl named the species after New Zealand entomologist Stephen E. Thorpe.
+Buhl named the species after New Zealand amateur entomologist Stephen E. Thorpe.

 Description

 Females of Z. thorpei have a body length of 1.5 mm, and light brown legs and coxae.
 The species can be differentiated from Z. laevicornu due to having a differently shaped metasoma.

 Distribution

 The species is endemic to New Zealand.
 As of 2024, specimens have only being identified in the vicinity of Huia and the Manukau Harbour in the Auckland Region.